MichalZr6/PFV/README.md

 I started this project to support my company's accounting.

-In the begining I scanned every document and wrote invoice details to XLS file.
+In the begining I'd scanned every document and written invoice details to XLS file.
 The more company grew, the more work had to be done.

 The PFV tasks:
 - loading scanned files from FV folder